peterhinch/micropython-nano-gui/README.md

 ## 3.5 Dial and Pointer classes

+A `Dial` is a circular display capable of displaying a number of vectors; each vector is represented by a `Pointer` instance.
+The format of the display may be chosen to resemble an analog clock or a compass.
+In the `CLOCK` case a pointer resembles a clock's hand extending from the centre towards the periphery.
+In the `COMPASS` case pointers are chevrons extending equally either side of the circle centre.

+In both cases the length, angle and color of each `Pointer` may be changed dynamically.
+A `Dial` can include an optional `Label` at the bottom which may be used to display any required text.

-A dial is a circular analogue clock style display showing a set of pointers.
-To use, the `Dial` is instantiated then one or more `Pointer` objects are instantiated and assigned to it.
-The `Pointer.value` method enables the `Dial` to be updated, with the length, angle and color being dynamically variable.
+In use, a `Dial` is instantiated then one or more `Pointer` objects are instantiated and assigned to it.
+The `Pointer.value` method enables the `Dial` to be updated affecting the length, angle and color of the `Pointer`.
 Pointer values are complex numbers.

+### Dial class

 Constructor positional args:
  1. `writer` The `Writer` instance (font and screen) to use.